JalilAfridi/testPinUI/README.md

   fancyUI<span class="hljs-operator">=</span>{<span class="hljs-literal">true</span>}
 <span class="hljs-operator">/</span><span class="hljs-operator">&gt;</span>
 </code></div></div></pre><h2>Props</h2><table><thead><tr><th>Prop</th><th>Type</th><th>Default</th><th>Description</th></tr></thead><tbody><tr><td><code>secret</code></td><td><code>bool</code></td><td><code>false</code></td><td>If <code>true</code>, the input boxes will be masked as passwords.</td></tr><tr><td><code>length</code></td><td><code>number</code></td><td><code>4</code></td><td>The number of input boxes to render.</td></tr><tr><td><code>onComplete</code></td><td><code>func</code></td><td></td><td>A callback function to be invoked when all the input boxes are filled.
 The values of the input boxes will be passed as an array of strings.</td></tr><tr><td><code>regex</code></td><td><code>regex</code></td><td><code>/^\d$/</code></td><td>A regular expression to be used for input validation.
 Only input that matches the regex will move the focus to the next input box.</td></tr><tr><td><code>placeholder</code></td><td><code>string</code></td><td><code>""</code></td><td>The placeholder text to be displayed in each input box.</td></tr><tr><td><code>fancyUI</code></td><td><code>bool</code></td><td><code>false</code></td><td>If <code>true</code>, the input boxes will have a more attractive fancy UI design with background gradients and hover effects.</td></tr><tr><td><code>defaultValues</code></td><td><code>array</code></td><td><code>[]</code></td><td>An array of strings to be used as the default values for the input boxes.
 The array should be the same length as the <code>length</code> prop.
 If the array is shorter, the remaining input boxes will be empty.
 If the array is longer, the excess values</td></tr></tbody></table></div>

+# Test Cases
+To run the test cases for the PinInput component, you will need to have Jest installed in your project.
+You can then run yarn test or npm run test from the command line to execute the test suite.

+The test cases cover the following scenarios:

+1. Rendering the correct number of input elements based on the length prop.
+2. Calling the onComplete prop with the correct values when the last input element is filled.
+3. Limiting paste to the number of remaining input elements.
+4. Not updating the input element if the pasted character does not match the regex prop.
+5. Focusing the previous input element on backspace when the current input element is empty.
+6. Applying the fancyUI styles correctly.

+If any of the test cases fail, you will see a clear error message indicating which test case failed and why.
+This should help you debug and fix any issues with the PinInput component.